THE Pulse Tile™ story

 Founder and CEO of Pulsatile Innovations, Elleesha King, has been an ambulance paramedic and registered nurse for over ten years.
 While often working alone in remote and rural areas, Elleesha found herself having to juggle multiple tasks during cardiac arrest emergencies, especially when trying to accurately check for a pulse.
 She began to wonder if this was a common problem and why there wasn't a simple tool to help rescuers in these situations.

-After looking into the issue and talking with colleagues, Elleesha realized that many healthcare professionals shared the same struggle in checking a pulse quickly.
+After looking into the issue and talking with colleagues, Elleesha realised that many healthcare professionals shared the same struggle in checking a pulse quickly.
 Some guidelines recommend finding a pulse within 5 seconds, but Elleesha questioned how realistic that was in high-pressure situations.

-Since coming up with the idea for Pulse Tile, Elleesha has heard many stories from colleagues and reflected on her own experiences where such a device could have made a critical difference in saving lives or preventing severe disabilities after cardiac arrest.
+Since coming up with the idea for Pulse Tile™, Elleesha has heard many stories from colleagues and reflected on her own experiences where such a device could have made a critical difference in saving lives or preventing severe disabilities after cardiac arrest.

 In 2023, Elleesha took a big step by raising funds through extra work shifts and self-funded the development of an initial prototype.
-Since then, she and the Pulsatile Innovations team have been building connections in the medical tech and startup world, seeking more funding and building strong partnerships to bring Pulse Tile to market as a life-saving product.
+Since then, she and the Pulsatile Innovations team have been building connections in the medical tech and startup world, seeking more funding and building strong partnerships to bring Pulse Tile™ to market as a life-saving product.

-to date
+progress to date

-progress
+progress to date

 April 2024